geeksoflondon/trip/tobring.markdown

 * Any other spending money
 * Toiletries
 * Towel
+* Torch

 ###Clothes

 We do not have anything specific but we suggest you don't bring your Sunday best.
 You also will probably needs things you don't mind getting muddy or wet.

 A pair of trainers you do not mind destroying will not go amiss either!

+Finally it gets cold during the evenings so it is worth bringing a good jumper if you want to join us around the fire.

 ###Sleeping